A Scottish Perspective; what makes Scotland's coast so special.

 Scottish ecosystems are as vital as they are diverse.

-Scottish Sea Lochs and Loch Etive (as an Example)
+Scottish Sea Lochs and Loch Etive (An Example)

 Much of Scotland's west coast is highly indented, convoluted with fjordic sealochs.
 Fjords are deep and steep sided with sills at their entrance limiting the inflow of seawater.
 Often brackish due to the immense runoff in western climes.
 This leads to special and difficult conditions which can contain isolated deep waters.
 Even the sediments are special holding varvic deposits which can give a snap-shot in time.